coredao-org/CoreDAO-Docs/docs/CoreIgnition/Mechanics.md

 >***Example 2:***
->If you lend 20 stCORE in a Lending Protocol, you get:
+>If the user lends 20 stCORE in a Lending Protocol, the user get:
 >Daily Sparks = stCORE amount * stCORE price * Multiplier = 20 stCORE * $1.5(assumed) * 2.5 = 75